ReproNim/OHBMEducation-2022/Exercise/README.md

 Writing Augmented NIDM file...
 ```
 and your volues should now be included in you my_nidm.ttl file!

-# Merging standard results
-The OpenNeuro data set has a NIDM representation.
-Our newly derived volumetric results also have an associated NIDM representation.
-These two
-representations can be merged, creating a file that includes both the imaging information and the analysis results.

 # Querying the results
 ```